KnownStormChaser/master-weather-model-list/models/nwp_models/regional/norway/meps.md

   - [HARMONIE (FMI)](../finland/harmonie-fmi.md) — FMI's redistribution of the surface-level MEPS subset via a different access scheme (WFS + binary download service).
   - [HARMONIE-AROME Ireland](../ireland/harmonie-arome-ireland.md), [HARMONIE (DMI)](../denmark/harmonie-dmi.md), [AROME Hungary](../hungary/arome-hungary.md), and other ACCORD-consortium HARMONIE-AROME and AROME deployments share the same core model.
 - **United Weather Centres (UWC).** MetCoOp is one of two regional UWC clusters; the other is **UWC-West** (KNMI, DMI, Met Éireann, Veðurstofa Íslands), which runs a separate joint operational suite.
 The HIRLAM consortium that previously provided the HARMONIE-AROME reference architecture dissolved at the end of 2025, with the new UWC consortium taking over that role from 2026 onward.
 The two regional clusters target a common UWC NWP production by ~2027. **DMI is in UWC-West, not MetCoOp.**
+- **Geostationary radiance assimilation (status unconfirmed).** Schönach et al. (2025) demonstrated assimilation of SEVIRI water-vapour radiances (WV062, WV073) at satellite zenith angles up to 84° in HARMONIE-AROME, expanding geostationary coverage over the MetCoOp domain with positive short-range impact.
+Distinct from the polar-orbiting radiances in BAMS Table 3 and from the MNWC cloud-ingest step.
+Whether this is in the operational MEPS assimilation is not yet confirmed.

 ---